dPULearn.eval

 • ‘n_rel_neg’: Number of identified negatives.

-• ‘avg_std’: Average standard deviation (STD) assessing homogeneity of identified negatives.
+• ‘avg_STD’: Average standard deviation (STD) assessing homogeneity of identified negatives.
 Lower values indicate greater homogeneity.

-• ‘avg_iqr’: Average interquartile range (IQR) assessing homogeneity of identified negatives.
+• ‘avg_IQR’: Average interquartile range (IQR) assessing homogeneity of identified negatives.
 Lower values suggest greater homogeneity.

 See also